earth-analytics-edu/abc-testing-template/readme.md

 * create an nbgrader course: `nbgrader quickstart nbgrader`
 * cd `nbgrader`
 * create an nbgrader assignment: `nbgrader db assignment add test-abc-1 ` and `mkdir source/test-abc-1`
-* initialize as a git repo, commit everything and push to github
+* git stuff: initialize as a git repo, commit everything, change the local branch name to main, and push to github

 On [GitHub Classroom](https://classroom.github.com):

 * create a new github classroom called `abc-testing-class` in the `earth-analytics-edu` organization (skipping the addition of TAs and admins for now)
 * add [Karen Cranston, Leah Wasser, Nathan Korinek] as students (using full names as identifiers)
-* add an assignment named `test-abc-1`